CNN Project

 Dataset

-The first dataset I’ve chosen to use is the HASYv2 dataset, because it has many more classes and symbols than other symbol recognition datasets such as MNIST, and the final models could possibly be adapted in the future for translating handwritten equations (even if they are handwritten through a mouse pad of sorts) into LaTeX equations.
+The dataset I’ve chosen to use is the HASYv2 dataset, because it has many more classes and symbols than other symbol recognition datasets such as MNIST, and the final models could perhaps be adapted in the future for translating handwritten equations (even if they are handwritten through a mouse pad of sorts) into LaTeX equations.

-Update 14/11/2021: I’ve found out through a friend that a website already exists for this: http://detexify.kirelabs.org/symbols.html.
-Still, my development continues.
+Update 14/11/2021: I’ve found out through a friend that a website already exists for this: (http://detexify.kirelabs.org/symbols.html).

-In order to work with the dataset on GoogleColab, I’ve tried uploading the data to GoogleDrive, which didn’t work because it has trouble dealing with such a big amount of data (even unzipping the files directly from Colab didn’t work).
+Note: In order to work with the dataset on Google Colab, I’ve tried uploading the data to Google Drive, which didn’t work because it has trouble dealing with such a big amount of data (even unzipping the files directly from Colab didn’t work).
 Because of this, I’ve organized them in a datasets.HASYv2Dataset class.
 However, it also can’t be uploaded here because it exceeds 100MB.
-If you wish to use the codes presented here, you need to unzip the dataset (which can be found here) in the _Data folder (creating a HASYv2 folder with all of its contents).
+If you wish to use the codes presented here, you need to unzip the dataset (which can be found here) in the _Data folder (creating a HASYv2 folder with all of its contents), and create a datasets.HASYv2Dataset object.

 Current State of Development